UMBE-LAB/CityBEM-Docs/docs/run_citybem.md

 ---

-## 🚀 3.
+## :material-rocket: 3.
 Running CityBEM for Large Urban Regions

 CityBEM V2 is extremely efficient—**about 2 seconds per building** for a full-year simulation (depending on CPU performance and enabled modules).
 However, for very large geometries (50k–300k+ buildings), **parallel execution** is recommended.

 ---

-## 🧵 4.
+## :material-threads-multiple: 4.
 Parallel Multi-Directory Workflow (Recommended)

 To run several segments of a large urban area in parallel: